oskariorg/oskari-docs/community/JDF.md

 **Oskari Communication Coordinator** acts as the secretary for the JDF and is guided by the JDF.

-The JDF is formed by signing a contract with NLS-FI.
+The JDF is formed by signing [a contract (at the moment only available in Finnish)](https://github.com/oskariorg/oskari-docs/tree/master/community/JDF_contract_template.pdf) with NLS-FI.
 NLS-FI has promised to provide technical support and counselling for the JDF Project Owners.
 NLS-FI acts also as the legal entity handling financial issues for the JDF.
 The activities of the JDF and membership payments are decided by the members of the JDF annually.

 In 2020 the membership fee was 5000€/Project owner.

 If your organisation is willing to support JDF work, please contact Communication Coordinator (info@oskari.org).